 Check-out and depart towards the next destination.
 Most ryokan should accept credit cards if they are familiar with welcoming customers from abroad.
 However, it is possible that you cannot use credit cards issued overseas on terminals in Japan.
 So, it may be advisable to have some consideration, such as having several credit cards and also preparing adequate Japanese yen.

-Basically, there is no custom of chip in Japan.
-Although it seems guide books often say that chips are required at ryokan, you do not have to pay chip also at ryokan.
-In addition, your treatment does not change depend on you pay chip or not.
+Basically, there is no custom of tip(gratuity) in Japan.
+Although it seems guide books often say that tips are required at ryokan, you do not have to pay tip also at ryokan.
+In addition, your treatment does not change depend on you pay tip or not.
 So please take it easy.

 As there are many Japanese original manners, rules, and etiquette at ryokan, Japanese-style room, Washoku, and onsen, it is hard to learn and follow everything.
 At our Kashiwaya ryokan, all the staff tries to welcome you with warm hospitality.
 So do not think that ryokan is hard to use, but please feel free to visit.